royerlab/ZAF/arduino/README.md

     Opens (S='o') or closes (S='c') valve at index I.

     '#p I S \n'
     Sets the PWM value (or servo angle) of PWM channel I to value S.
+    S is an integer in the interval [0, 255], except for channel 5 (modulo 10) fro which the value S must be in the interval [0, 180] (angles).

     Unrecognised commands are ignored (in debug mode a notification is sent.).